wgseligman/GramsSim/GramsReadoutSim/README.md

 | :------------------------------------------------------------: |
 | <small><strong>Sketch of the grams::ReadoutMap data object.</strong></small> |

-The purpose of GramsReadoutSim is to assign the electron clusters derived in [GramsDetSim](../GramsDetSim) to readout elements; the data object [`grams::ReadoutMap`](../GramsDataObj/include/ReadoutMap.h) contains the result.
-For each readout element (whether pixel, strip, or some other design) is assigned a `grams::ReadoutID`.
-The data object `grams::ReadoutMap` is a list of all the elements that have clusters.
-Each element has a [`std::set`][4000]
-(the equivalent of Python [list][4010]) of electron clusters that arrive at that element.
+The purpose of GramsReadoutSim is to assign the electron clusters derived in [GramsDetSim](../GramsDetSim) to readout channels; the data object [`grams::ReadoutMap`](../GramsDataObj/include/ReadoutMap.h) contains the result.
+Each readout channel is assigned a `grams::ReadoutID`.
+The data object `grams::ReadoutMap` is a [map][130] of all the channels that have clusters.
+Each channel has a [`std::set`][4000] (the equivalent of Python [list][4010]) of electron clusters associated with that channel.

 [4000]: https://cplusplus.com/reference/set/set/
 [4010]: https://www.w3schools.com/python/python_lists.asp

 Rather than storing the complete [`grams::ElectronCluster`](../GramsDataObj/include/ElectronClusters.h) for each cluster, only the key to the `grams::ElectronClusters` map is stored.
-Therefore, to see the information for the clusters for a given readout element, you'll typically have to open both of the output files from GramsDetSim and GramsReadoutSim, and use the `grams::ReadoutMap` to look up the information within `grams::ElectronClusters`.
+Therefore, to see the information for the clusters for a given readout channel, you'll typically have to open both of the output files from GramsDetSim and GramsReadoutSim, and use the `grams::ReadoutMap` to look up the information within `grams::ElectronClusters`.

 If this is confusing, see the code for [GramsElecSim](../GramsElecSim/gramselecsim.cc).
-The code from that program (without comments or error detection) is:
+Here's an excerpt from that program (without comments or error detection):

 ```c++
 // Define the two input trees as friends.